 Income: Income requirements are especially important point if you're applying for one of the available low income car loans.
 And these requirements are known to vary widely according to each auto loan program.
 While most bad credit lenders prefer around $2,000 per month gross (before taxes) income, there are many programs with lower income requirements.

 Debt to income ratio

-Down payment.
-Most low income car loans
+Down payment: Most low income car loan

 lenders require some form of down payment.
-If you have no money down and nothing to trade in there are a handful of programs available (depending on other circumstances).
+If you have no money down and nothing to trade in, there are a handful of programs available, depending on other circumstances.

-Approval killers.
-Also known as Automatic Rejections, these can vary by lender.
+Approval killers: Also known as Automatic Rejections, these can vary by lender.
 Examples of some of these are listed below.
-It should be noted that these are not automatic rejections for all lenders; however, they are automatic rejections for some lenders:
+It should be noted that these are not automatic rejections for all lenders.
+However, they are automatic rejections for some lenders:

 Currently in credit counseling